ashwath92/steeleye-assignment/README.md

 Store the csv from step 4) in an AWS S3 bucket

 ### Config file
-The config file contains a number of config parameters -- filenames and AWS-related fields. __The AWS-fields HAVE TO BE CHANGED WHEN ANOTHER PERSON RUNS THIS CODE__.
+The config file contains a number of config parameters -- filenames and AWS-related fields.
+I have included dummy AWS fields. __The AWS key and other fields have to be added by the person running the code__.

 ### Test cases
 The test cases are present in the steeleye_assignment/test/ directory.
-This is done using pytest __Run the test cases from the base directory using py.test.__
+This is done using pytest __Run the test cases from the base directory using py.test.__ You can also run py.test from the test/ directory.

 ### Log file
 A log file is generated and subsequently overwritten each time the program runs.
 This is present in python/assignment/logs.